heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Kp_Wind.png" alt="How does Kp Index affect wind" title="How does Kp index affect wind" />

+#### With MSE values at 1.50 and 1.39 are really low and tell me that we have a very good line of fit.
+#### our p value is = -0.000348 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Kp Index and Average Wind Speed.

 #### Simple Linear Regression Model - How does the Kp index affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Kp_Precip.png" alt="How does Kp Index affect precipitation" title="How does Kp index affect precipitation" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_Kp_Precip.png" alt="How does Kp Index affect precipitation" title="How does Kp index affect precipitation" />